 Sometimes specific strains of microbes are trademarked by food product and supplement manufacturing companies, and they become more popular due to the advertising and availability of the strains.

-Two such strains of Lactobacillus acidophilus have enough scientific publications about them (some of that research is funded by companies that use the bacteria in their products) that they have their own separate pages on this site:
+This sampling of strains of Lactobacillus acidophilus have enough scientific publications about them to make them noteworthy (some of that research is funded by companies that use the bacteria in their products):

 L. acidophilus NCFM